msanchavila/log_report/README.md

 ## Logs

-For this project, we'll generate fkae log data using (flog)[https://github.com/mingrammer/flog].
+For this project, we'll generate fake log data using (flog)[https://github.com/mingrammer/flog].
 Thanks to (mingrammer)[https://github.com/mingrammer] for creating this awesome tool!

 ### Log Example